The air is getting colder, the wind is picking up, and your instincts are starting to tell you that it’s time to hunker down indoors.

 One of the most popular and scenic ways to take in the stunning fall colors is to cruise the Blue Ridge Parkway, which winds through the Appalachian Mountains of North Carolina and Virginia.
 The Parkway is 469 miles long and within a six-hour drive of major cities including Nashville, Atlanta, Charlotte, Knoxville, Roanoke, Pittsburgh, and Washington, D.C.

-In addition to magnificent open views, the Parkway offers plenty of stunning waterfalls, pristine lakes, meadows dotted with deer and caribou, mountain biking and hiking trails, Appalachian craft centers, and music festivals.
+In addition to magnificent open views, the Parkway offers plenty of stunning waterfalls, pristine lakes, meadows dotted with deer and caribou, mountain biking and hiking trails, Appalachian craft centers, and fall festivals.
 The speed limit is only 45 miles per hour, which means you’ll drive slow enough to appreciate what nature has to offer.
 Entrance and exit ramps can be found every few miles if you need to stop for gas or a hotel.

 If driving to the Parkway is out of reach, then pile your family into the car and head out to the country.
-Visit a local city, state, or national park and explore the nature.
+Visit a local city, state, or national park and explore nature.
 Fall is best experienced in person, in the thick of the woods, so that you can use all of your senses.
 Travel + Leisure has an excellent guide to fall road trips that span the country.
 So, take a drive, and then step outside.

 3. Run a 5K, 10K, or Marathon